This page contains affiliate links. Please read our disclosure for more info.

-If you are only travelling to a cold climate you can break the rules slightly and take a heavier jacket, as long as you can wear it on travel days.
+If you are only travelling to a cold climate, you can break the rules slightly and take a heavier jacket, as long as you can wear it on travel days.

 Take a Light, Packable Down Jacket

-The secret to packing light in cold weather is a puffy insulated jacket which is warm, ultra lightweight, and highly compressible so it’s easy to pack.
+The secret to packing light for cold weather is a puffy insulated jacket which is warm, ultra lightweight, and highly compressible so it’s easy to pack.

 Goose down has the highest warmth to weight ratio—it keeps you toasty in a tiny package.
 The downsides are that it stops being warm when wet and takes ages to dry, so you’ll need to wear a rain jacket over it in very wet conditions.

-Simon travelled to Finland with the Mountain Hardwear Ghost Whisperer which is the world’s lightest full-featured down jacket with 800 fill power which is about the best you can get.
+Simon travelled to Finland with the Mountain Hardwear Ghost Whisperer down jacket which is the world’s lightest full-featured down jacket with 800 fill power which is about the best you can get.

-I went with the Patagonia Nano Puff Hoody which is made from synthetic down so it isn’t quite as compressible or light as a down jacket (it’s 292 g / 10.3 oz) but it isn’t a huge difference.
+I went with the Patagonia Nano Puff Hoody which is made from synthetic down so it isn’t quite as compressible or light as a down jacket (it’s 292 g / 10.3 oz), but it isn’t a huge difference.

-They have similar features—two external zipped pockets (My Patagonia also has an internal zipped pocket), hoods, and they stuffed into one of their pockets, creating a small package that was easy to pack.
+They have similar features—two external zipped pockets (My Patagonia also has an internal zipped pocket), hoods, and they stuff into one of their pockets, creating a small package that is easy to pack.

 Down jackets aren’t typically good in the rain, and many people wear a shell or waterproof jacket over the top.
 Both our jackets have a water repellant shell and they were fine in light rain—and it rained quite a lot in Finland.

-We chose the hooded versions of our jackets but didn’t end up using the hoods very often as we had hats, so you could save a little space by choosing the versions without.
+We chose the hooded versions of our jackets but didn’t end up using the hoods very often in Finland as we had hats, so you could save a little space by choosing the versions without.

 They are perfect if you are travelling to multiple climates as you can easily store them in your luggage when you’re not wearing them.